 Don’t skimp on your dental health

 We know that no one likes to visit the dentist, but it is important you get your teeth thoroughly checked over and any necessary treatments completed before you travel.
 Tooth pain is a seriously debilitating condition and can take the joy out of any trip, while dental provision in some countries does not come anywhere close to the quality of treatment you can expect at home – don’t take that risk!
+I recommend to contact your Epsom dentist before you go.
+Here are the contact details:

 Make sure you can really see the world!